 The general objective of the project is to test innovative fog collectors and innovative ways of reforestation in degraded areas and prove their effectiveness, costs and benefits.

 Deforestation and desertification are two of the principal causes of biodiversity loss and soil degradation.
-These phenomenons are mostly caused by climate change and human activity.
-Deforestation and desertification are caused by a decrease of rain events and groundwater.
+These phenomena are mostly caused by climate change and human activity.
+Deforestation and desertification are caused by a decrease in rain events and groundwater infiltration.

-LIFE NIEBLAS started early 2020 and it is expected to last four years.
+LIFE NIEBLAS kicked off early 2020 and has a projection of four years.
 The project will take place in Gran Canaria, Portugal and Catalonia.

-One of LIFE NIEBLAS' principal pillars is to share results and findings, as to involve different research entities and local communities.
+One of LIFE NIEBLAS' principal pillars is to share results and findings yielded, as to involve different research entities and local communities.

-The budget for this project is €2,185,777 of which the European Union contributes with a 55% adn Cabildo de Gran Canaria with a 33%.
-Below, you will see the remaining contributiors.
+The budget for this project is €2,185,777 from which 55% has been funded by the European Commission (Life Programme) and 33% by Cabildo de Gran Canaria.
+Below, you can see the remaining contributors.